Horacio Vaggione: Biography

 He studied composition at the National University of Córdoba (1958–1961) and privately in Buenos Aires with Juan Carlos Paz (1960–1963), then at the University of Illinois with Lejaren Hiller and Herbert Brün (1966) where he first gained exposure and access to computers.
 In 1983 he received a Doctorate in Musicology at the University of Paris VIII (thesis director: Prof. Daniel Charles).

-Vaggione was born in Córdoba, Argentina, but lives in Europe since 1969.
+Vaggione was born in Córdoba, Argentina, but has lived in Europe since 1969.
 While in Argentina he was a co-founder of the Experimental Music Center (CME) of the National University of Cordoba (1965–1968), and co-organizer of the Experimental Music Meetings of the III Bienal Americana de Arte (1966).

 From 1969 to 1973 he lived in Madrid, Spain, and was part of the ALEA live electronics music group with Luis de Pablo, the ALEA electronic Music Studio and the Project Music and Computer at the University of Madrid.
 In 1978 he moved to France, where he still resides, and began work at IMEB in Bourges, INA-GRM and IRCAM in Paris.
 In 1987–1988 was a resident of the DAAD Berliner Kunstler Program, working at the Technische Universität Berlin.
 Since 1989 he has been Professor of Music (Composition and Research) at the University of Paris VIII.
 In 1996 founded the CICM (Centre de Recherche Informatique et Création Musicale).

 Composition Prizes: Newcomp Prize (Cambridge, USA, 1983).
 Bourges Prizes (1982, 1986, 1988).
 Euphonie d'Or (Bourges, 1992).
 ICMA International Computer Music Association Commission Award (USA, 1992).
 Ton Bruynel Foundation Prize (Amsterdam, 2010).
 Giga-Hertz Produktion Preis (ZKM, Karlsruhe, 2011), among others.

 Writings and research papers: 54 papers, published in Proceedings, books (MIT Press, Harwoord Academic Publishers, Swett and Zeitlinger, L’Harmattan, Routledge) and specialized journals (Computer Music Journal, Contemporary Music Review, Journal of New Music Research, Musica-Realtà, etc.).